21 Things That Happen to Your Body When You Skip Breakfast

 Your Cortisol Rises

 Science ahead!
 The brain needs glucose to survive through the night and sometimes there isn't enough stored glycogen in the liver to maintain adequate blood glucose levels.
 This problem is solved by increasing cortisol levels.
 "By having breakfast, you refill the liver glycogen levels so that the cortisol levels can decrease.
 If you don't eat breakfast, then cortisol levels will continue to increase to maintain blood glucose levels eventually causing insulin resistance that makes you more hungry throughout the day," says Dr. Barry Sears, president of the non-profit Inflammation Research Foundation.
 "Even if you eat breakfast, you still need about 25 grams of protein to maintain satiety.
 Therefore, a balanced anti-inflammatory breakfast is the ideal way to start the day and continue it without hunger or fatigue."
-Cortisol has also been proven to make you hang onto belly fat; battle back with these 32 Foods That Turn Off the Stress Hormone That's Making You Fat!
+Cortisol has also been proven to make you hang onto belly fat.

 Your Immunity Goes Down

 When you skip breakfast, your immunity goes down.
 "Periods of fasting appear to trigger damage to the cells and the body needs to be fed food regularly in order to maintain healthy levels of immune cells that fight infections and improve the action of fighter cells (T-cells) in the body," explains Tehzeeb Lalani, a nutritionist with Scale Beyond Scale.